 The Associate of Arts (AA) and Associate of Science (AS) are transfer degrees that are awarded without designation of major, but do follow curriculum transfer plans.
 These degrees indicate that a student has completed a course of study that is essentially equivalent to the first two years of a baccalaureate degree.
-Usually, the AA degree is the best choice for students majoring in humanities, liberal arts or the social sciences; the AS degree is usually the best option for students who are seeking an AA or AS degree must complete the general education core requirements and transfer credits to fulfill the 60 credits needed for the degree.
+Usually, the AA degree is the best choice for students majoring in humanities, liberal arts or the social sciences; the AS degree is usually the best option for students majoring in math, science, engineering or business.
+Students who are seeking an AA or AS degree must complete the general education core requirements and transfer credits to fulfill the 60 credits needed for the degree.